COSTA RICAN CITIZEN

 - The applicant must be accompanied by two Costa Rican witnesses (can be family or friends) with the original and photocopies of their valid identity cards (cédulas).

 Processing time: Please take into consideration that the process in the Consulate can last about an hour.
 Once we receive your application it will be sent to the Civil Registry of Costa Rica for the appropriate action.
-The identity card may take up to three months to be sent back to the Consulate of your jurisdiction in the United States of America.
+The identity card may take up to 2 months to be sent back to the Consulate of your jurisdiction in the United States of America.

 - Consulate of Costa Rica in Washington DC procedures.